In Britain and Ireland, the Neolithic was the period between around 4000BC and 2500BC that saw the widespread adoption of agriculture.

 More recently it was suggested that different groups came together and co-operated in the construction of monuments.
 This idea of disparate communities was expanded upon in 2017 following a major re-evaluation of Orcadian Neolithic radiocarbon dates.

-It proposed that Neolithic Orkney was a volatile place in which society was caught up in an unsustainable and ultimately self-destructive quest for prestige, social status and influence.
 Key to this theory are the notions of ancestral links and descent, with the scramble for social standing manifested through the construction of highly visible monuments.

 The result, suggest the authors, was a highly competitive and unstable society – one that eventually collapsed.